Advance Australia Fair: Development of lyrics

-These lyrics were updated on 1 January 2021 to the current version, in which "young" in the second line is replaced with "one" to reflect the pre-colonial presence of Indigenous Australians.
+These lyrics were updated on 1 January 2021 to the current version, in which "young" in the second line is replaced with "one" to reflect the pre-colonial presence of Indigenous Australians, who have lived in Australia much longer than Europeans.

 Criticism

 General criticism

 In May 1976, after reinstating "God Save the Queen", Fraser advised the Australian Olympic Federation to use "Waltzing Matilda" as the national anthem for the forthcoming Montreal Olympic Games.
 Fraser responded to criticism of "Waltzing Matilda" compared with "Advance Australia Fair", and countered, "in the second verse... we find these words, 'Britannia rules the waves'."
-Despite the outcome of the 1977 plebiscite to choose the National Song favouring "Advance Australia Fair", successive Fraser Ministries did not implement the change.

-The fourth line of the anthem, "our home is girt by sea", has been criticised for using the so-called archaic word "girt".
+The fourth line of the anthem, "our home is girt by sea", has been criticised for using the archaic word "girt".
 Additionally, the lyrics and melody of the Australian national anthem have been criticised in some quarters as being dull and unendearing to the Australian people.
 National Party senator Sandy Macdonald said in 2001 that "'Advance Australia Fair' is so boring that the nation risks singing itself to sleep, with boring music and words impossible to understand".
+Australian composer and author Andrew Ford noted that the melody of the last line of "Advance Australia Fair" is identical to the final line of "God Bless the Prince of Wales".

-Political sentiment is divided.
-Craig Emerson of the Australian Labor Party has critiqued the anthem, former MP Peter Slipper has said that Australia should consider another anthem, in 2011 former Victorian Premier Jeff Kennett suggested "I Am Australian", while former Australian Labor Party leader Kim Beazley defended it.
+Craig Emerson of the Australian Labor Party has critiqued the anthem, and former MP Peter Slipper has said that Australia should consider another anthem.
+In 2011, former Victorian Premier Jeff Kennett called for "I Am Australian" to become Australia's national anthem, while former Australian Labor Party leader Kim Beazley defended it, stating: the current "National Anthem is not contradictory to an Australian republic".